threatHNTR/detections/carbon-black/cb-template.md

-# name of the Detection
+# Name of the Detection

 ## Description